tpmorris/WhatIfNotes/TimNotes.md

 ## Chapter 11 *Why model?*

 Note -- I've started writing Stata scripts to go alongside my reading.
 I took the scripts from the website and made it a bit more 'stata-like' (I think the code authors must be Sas users).

-However, Stata Press are willing to work with authors even where they are not publishing the book.
-Would be good for the authors to approach them.
+Stata Press are willing to work with authors even where they are not publishing the book (they've offered this for our book).
+Would be good for the authors to approach them for help!

-This chapter is good because it's more careful and less cavelier than previous ones (with minor exceptions).
+This chapter is good because it feels more careful and less cavelier than previous ones (with minor exceptions).
 It also sets up well for the later chapters, e.g. will focus on assumed parametric models being correct.
 This understanding will help me not to get distracted in later chapters.

 11.1 That really took a long time to write what could have taken 2 sentences!